soverenio/docs/docs/administration/troubleshooting-agent.md

 Here `soverenio` is the namespace to which you've [deployed](../../getting-started/quick-start/) the Agent.

-Your are looking for the following:
+Your are looking for _all_ of the following:

 * `interceptor`: there should be several instances, equal to the number of nodes in your cluster.
 Interceptors collect the traffic from nodes and send it to Kafka;
 * `kafka`: one instance, gets the traffic from interceptors;